 Investors will be sent quarterly investor communications.
 Investors will also receive an annual report containing financial statements and information regarding the Company required by investors for preparation of their respective tax or information returns, including a Form K-1.
-Administrative costs incurred by the Company for reports and preparation of tax information will, to the extent not covered by the Management Fee, be reimbursed to the Manager or paid directly by the Company as a Company expense.
+Administrative costs incurred by the Company for reports and preparation of tax information will; to the extent not covered by the Management Fee, be in addition to the Administration Fee.
+Such administrative costs will be reimbursed to the Manager DAP or paid directly by the Company as a Company expense.